jazzdotdev/jazz/Readme.md

 * UUID generation and verification with UUID-rs
 * HTML scraping with Select-rs
 * Time/Date generation and verification using Chrono
+* Git repo creation, commit staging, and log access from libgit2

 # Example
 in `launcher.lua`